 It’s just the young ones!

-We could be forgiven for thinking that many of these are very young teachers who feel that they don’t need to be concerned by thoughts of retirement, however 46% of the group wishing to retire before 64 are aged 35 and over.
+We could be forgiven for thinking that many of these are very young teachers who feel that they don’t need to be concerned by thoughts of the teacher retirement age, however 46% of the group wishing to retire before 64 are aged 35 and over.
 For both this group, and the younger teachers, the sooner you start thinking about your retirement, the better.
 If you wish to retire early from teaching, then you may have to consider other options, as well as your teachers’ pensions.
 Being fully aware of the possibilities as early as possible in your life, will give you the best chance of retiring when you choose.

 The main issues

 With workload, increased stress and motivation causing serious concerns in the profession already, we really need to be considering our options.
-Many teachers cite concerns about not reaching retirement age, fearing instead that the stress of the job will cause them to die in post.
+Many teachers cite concerns about not reaching teacher retirement age, fearing instead that the stress of the job will cause them to die in post.
 Thankfully, in that event, our teachers’ pensions will provide for our dependents, but it’s not an appealing prospect is it?

-Their main worries about teaching until the new retirement ages of 67 or 68, were not being physically or mentally strong enough to do this job, with 57% stating this as being a concern.
+Their main worries about teaching until the new teacher retirement ages of 67 or 68, were not being physically or mentally strong enough to do this job, with 57% stating this as being a concern.
 Another 27% raised concerns about stress and workload with a further 15% feeling that, as an older teacher, they would be unable to give the children in their care the very best education that they deserved.